cornerfarmer/ctc_segmentation/README.md

 # Reference

-This method was described in **CTC-Segmentation of Large Corpora for German End-to-end Speech Recognition**:
+CTC-segmentation is described in **CTC-Segmentation of Large Corpora for German End-to-end Speech Recognition** at https://arxiv.org/abs/2007.09127

 ```
 @misc{ctcsegmentation,